charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_hello_world.md

 }
 ```

-### Another way to do this, perhaps a bit more elegant, in simol:
+### Another way to do this, perhaps a bit more elegant, in clprolf:

 ```java
 //Another way //We could use "abstraction" instead of "simu_real_world_obj"